Two-Stage Signal Reconstruction for Amplitude-Phase-Time Block Modulation-based Communications

 \subsection{Testbed Experiments}

-To further validate the proposed algorithm, testbed experiments were conducted using the experimental platform illustrated in Fig.~\ref{fig:hardware_platform}.
-The platform consists of a vector signal generator (VSG), a vector signal analyzer (VSA), a PA, a low noise amplifier (LNA), Tx and Rx antennas, a rubidium clock, two DC power supplies, and a computer.
+To further validate the proposed algorithm, testbed experiments are conducted using the experimental platform illustrated in Fig.~\ref{fig:hardware_platform}.
+The platform consists of a vector signal generator (VSG) {(Rohde \& Schwarz SMW200A)}, a vector signal analyzer (VSA) {(Rohde \& Schwarz FSW50)}, a PA, a low noise amplifier (LNA), Tx and Rx antennas, a rubidium clock, two DC power supplies, and a central computer.
 The computer controls the VSG and VSA and performs all baseband signal processing in MATLAB.
-The VSG converts the baseband signal into an RF signal at the desired carrier frequency and adjusts the PA input power.
-The Tx and Rx antennas handle RF signal transmission and reception, while the VSA converts the received RF signal back into the baseband.
+In the transmit chain, the VSG upconverts the baseband signal to the desired RF carrier and regulates the PA input power.
+Following over-the-air transmission via the Tx and Rx antennas, the VSA downconverts the received RF signal back to baseband.
 The rubidium clock provides a stable 10 MHz reference signal and a 1 pulse per second (PPS) signal to both the VSG and VSA, ensuring synchronous triggering and carrier synchronization.
 The LNA amplifies the received signal to enhance the VSA's reception sensitivity, while the DC power supplies provide the necessary voltages to the PA and LNA.
-Experiments are carried out in both the sub-6 GHz band (specifically at 5.4 GHz) and the mmWave band (specifically at 38 GHz).
-Different PAs and antennas were employed for the two bands, as sub-6 GHz components are generally incompatible with mmWave frequencies and vice versa.
-All baseband signal processing parameters were kept consistent with those used in the simulations.
-The symbol error rate (SER) was adopted as the performance metric, with the reported results averaged over $10^5$ Monte Carlo trials.